The Small Firm for Big Cases

 If you believe that you have suffered an injury as a result of the negligence of a medical professional, you should contact a medical malpractice lawyer promptly.
 Medical malpractice claims are complicated and can require months to investigate to determine whether you have a meritorious lawsuit.

-The first step in investigating any potential medical malpractice case is gathering the necessary medical records and imaging studies.
+The first step in investigating any potential medical malpractice case is gathering the necessary medical records and radiology studies.
 Our experienced staff at Youman & Caputo will handle that process for you, and at no expense to you, even if the firm does not end up filing a lawsuit.

-Once we have all of the necessary records and imaging studies, your potential medical malpractice lawsuit will be screened initially by our on-staff medical professionals and our consulting physicians working with a medical malpractice lawyer.
+Once we have all of the necessary records and radiology studies, your potential medical malpractice lawsuit will be screened initially by our on-staff medical professionals and our consulting physicians working with a medical malpractice lawyer.
 Next, if we believe after our initial review that the case is meritorious, we will hire a highly-credentialed medical expert to evaluate the potential claims.

 If the medical expert whom we retain agrees that you have a strong case – that there is clear evidence that a medical professional acted below the standard of care and this conduct was the cause of a serious injury – then we will file a complaint against the parties who are responsible for your injury.
 At the time of filing the complaint, or later as permitted by the applicable rules, a signed “certificate of merit” must also be filed with the court.